 The project supported Freeland, a local NGO, to work with Thai authorities and Park rangers on the ground to introduce new counter poaching measures.
 This developed the capacity of national park rangers to monitor and respond to threats so they could improve the protection of key wildlife species and, a park management system using SMART software training to help improve a standard for park-based reporting and an outreach activity to raise greater awareness of IWT in and around Thailand’s Dong Phayayen-Khao Yai Forest Complex.

 Other participants at the seminar included the Director of the Thai CITES Bureau from the Department of National Park, Wildlife and Plant Conservation.
 Representatives from the Ministry of Natural Resources and Environment updated participants on the progress of wildlife legislation and measures to implement and enforce a domestic ivory ban.
 Meanwhile, leading NGO partners, including WWF-Thailand, Freeland and the Wildlife Friends Foundation exchanged ideas about their work in Thailand and suggested that more commitment was still needed to stop wildlife crimes and to enforce the domestic ivory ban in Thailand and the region.

 The UK remains committed to working with Thailand and international partners to tackle the growing problem of the Illegal Wildlife Trade.

-This seminar was one in a series of Global Challenges Seminars, hosted by the British Embassy in Bangkok, to provide a local audience with an opportunity to hear different perspectives on an important issue of the day.
+The seminar is one in a series of Global Challenges Seminars, hosted by the British Embassy in Bangkok, to provide a local audience with an opportunity to hear different perspectives on an important issue.